 WHAT IS YOUR CAMP FEE POLICY?
 DO YOU GIVE REFUNDS?

 If a written cancellation request is received at the registration office 14 days or more prior to your child’s departure for camp, the camper fee will be refunded, with the exception of $200 of the deposit, as administrative fees.
-If there is less than 14 days before the start of the session a partial refund may be provided with discretion of the Sparrow Lake Camp Board of Directors.
+If there is less than 14 days before the start of the session a partial refund may be provided with discretion of the Executive Director.
 There is no guarantee of any refund after the 14 day cut off and further documentation may be required.

 If a camper is sent home for camp for displaying inappropriate behaviour, has not complied with camp policies, or is sent home due to a prior illness no refund will be available.